29 September 2010

 When Wired.com asked ASAN President, Ari Ne'eman, what non-autistic people can do to become effective allies of the Autistic community, Ne'eman replied: At the political level, watch where your money is going.
 There are a lot of well-meaning people who think they're helping us by donating to Autism Speaks or other groups looking for a cure.
 It would be better for people to get involved in their local communities, and ask tough questions like, "Is my school inclusive?
 Is my workplace willing to hire autistic people and other people with disabilities?"
 To catch the full article, click here.

-The actions of ASAN-PDX supporters were met with a measure of glares and hostility from some Autism Speaks proponents, a percentage of whom resorted to verbal attacks during the protest.
 Autism Speaks' booing of ASAN-PDX supporters ceased when Jim Sinclair's Don't Mourn For Us was recited in a dramatic reading.
-People began to ask for copies of the article, and some tension ceased.
+People began to ask for copies of the article, and tension dissipated.

-Now, not all of the Autism Speaks proponents responded to ASAN-PDX negatively.
-To the few Autism Speaks allies who brought cookies and water bottles to protesting ASAN-PDXers, thank you.
-Thank you.
+A few Autism Speaks allies brought cookies and water bottles to protesting ASAN-PDXers.
+THANK YOU.
+Thank you!

 Last year's local protest coverage: